Sgt-Imalas/Sgt_Imalas-Oni-Mods/DemoliorStoryTrait/SteamDesc.md

 [list][*] New Story Trait: Demolior (or Pipmolior)
-[*] Requires the prehistoric planet pack dlc to be installed [*] Can be added to any cluster that doesn't contain a demolior asteroid already [*] Alternative Shape: Pipmolior - the demolior asteroid is now a Pip, featuring a menacing stare and a custom impact template.
+[*] Requires the prehistoric planet pack dlc to be installed [*] Can be added to any cluster that doesn't contain a demolior asteroid already [*] Adds 1-2 POIs to the world: research portal for meteor blaster tech and optionally the surface ruins.
+On moonlet clusters, the surface ruin has a high chance to not show up since moonlets are too small for it
+[*] Alternative Shape: Pipmolior - the demolior asteroid is now a Pip, featuring a menacing stare and a custom impact template.
 Needs to be enabled in the mod config.
 Will apply to existing clusters and relica worlds when activated.
 [*] Integration with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2947429297]CGM[/url] included
 [/list]

+[h1]Credits[/h1]
+Options made with PLib by PeterHan, available under MIT license Pipmolior drawn by [url=https://steamcommunity.com/id/akisnothere/myworkshopfiles/?appid=457140]Aki[/url], thanks for that :D

 [h1]Bug Reports & Local Download[/h1]